zaaack/Fable/docs/source/docs/plugins.md

 Right now this plugin won't do anything as it always return `None` but we can have a look at the signature of the method we need to implement to understand what's going on.
-Every time Fable encounters an external call, it will call this method and pass a couple of arguments: the first one contains the compiler options and we don't need to worry about it for now.
+Every time Fable encounters a call in the F# AST, it will call this method and pass a couple of arguments: the first one contains the compiler options and we don't need to worry about it for now.
 The second one is more interesting and contains a lot of information about